hakanensari/vacuum/README.markdown

       response.body,
       response.xml

-Here is the response parsed into a simple hash:
+The response parsed into a simple hash:

     pp response.to_hash